bogomazdmitry/WorkTool/README.md

 - Working with text
 - Working with json
 - Text comparison
+- Encoding with gunzip+base64
 - Check English text with chat-gpt
 - Quiz with chat-gpt with saving

 ## Features

+### Beauty

 - Dark theme
+- Changing width of active zone
 - Saving to local storage
+- Small animations
+- Shortcuts for most buttons
+- Save router state (If you move to "/" you will be redirect to previous page)

+### Tech

+- CI/CD with actions
+- Firestore for quiz
+- Adaptive to mobile
+- Github pages
 - Using `monaco-editor` for json and diff
-- Shortcuts for every button
-- Github pages
-- Adaptive to mobile
-- Firestore for quiz
-- CI/CD

-## How to build to github pages
+## How to build to github pages manually

 ng build --base-href "https://bogomazdmitry.github.io/WorkTool/"